Special representatives of complexified K\"ahler classes: Motivation and results

 On the other hand, according to \cite[Corollary H]{Hattori_CYfibrations}, the $K$-stability of the polarised elliptic fibration $f\!: (Z, [\omega_{Z,k}]) \to \PP^1$, nearby the adiabatic limit, is determined by the singularities of the fibres.
 In particular if all fibres are reduced then the fibration is $K$-stable for all sufficiently large $k$.

-So, if some correspondence as in Question \ref{FanoQuestion} holds, then we would obtain cscK metrics, \emph{in general with nonvanishing $B$-field}, on the del Pezzo surfaces $(X_k, [\omega^{\C}_{X_k}])$, for all large $k$, i.e. as $(X_k, [\omega^{\C}_{X_k}])$ acquires certain Gorenstein SLC singularities.

-\begin{exm} Consider $(X, [\omega^{\C}_X = \ii \omega_X + B_X], s_X)$ with $X$ a smooth toric Fano threefold.
+So, if some correspondence as in Question \ref{FanoQuestion} holds, then we would obtain cscK metrics, \emph{in general with nonvanishing $B$-field}, on the del Pezzo surfaces $(X_k, [\omega^{\C}_{X_k}])$, for all large $k$, i.e. as $(X_k, [\omega^{\C}_{X_k}])$ acquires certain Gorenstein SLC singularities. \end{exm} \begin{exm} Consider $(X, [\omega^{\C}_X = \ii \omega_X + B_X], s_X)$ with $X$ a smooth toric Fano threefold.
 Let $((Z, f), [\omega_Z])$ be a Calabi-Yau compactification of its Landau-Ginzburg model $((Y, w), [\omega_Y], \Omega_Y)$ (itself a partial compactification of Givental's map $w\!: (\C^*)^3 \to \C$, depending on $s_X$, see \cite[Section 2.1]{KatzKontPant}).
 Note that, since $X$ is rigid, varying the K\"ahler class $[\omega_Z]$ corresponds to varying the section $s_X$.
 Let us choose $[\omega_Z]$ sufficiently close to the adiabatic limit.
 It seems reasonable that some analogue of the results of \cite{Hattori_CYfibrations} for rational elliptic surfaces holds in this case, so that if the singularities of $f\!: Z \to \PP^1$ are sufficiently generic then it is $K$-stable with respect to $[\omega_Z]$.

 Through some correspondence as in Question \ref{FanoQuestion}, this predicts results such as Theorem \ref{UnstableThmIntro}: even if $(X, [\omega_X])$ is $K$-unstable, so the fibres of $f\!: Z \to \PP^1$ are too singular, allowing a sufficiently large $B$-field class, with respect to a fixed $|\gamma|>0$, corresponds to a large deformation of $f$, which will have sufficiently regular fibres.